• About

 Jump to Recipe Print Recipe

-Quesillo is a Venezuelan flan made in a stovetop water bath with eggs, milk, condensed milk, sugar, and vanilla extract.
+Quesillo is a Venezuelan caramel flan made in a stovetop water bath with eggs, milk, condensed milk, sugar, and vanilla extract.
 This traditional Venezuelan dessert is also known as crème caramel in other parts of the world.

 homemade quesillo Venezuelan flan.

 This family recipe is from my Venezuelan cousin, Samira.
 She made me this traditional recipe during a visit this summer, and it blew my socks off!
-Nothing gets better than good food and good company, love you sweet Samira!
+Nothing gets better than good food and good company.
+Love you, sweet Samira!

 Ingredient Notes